Vetri Mel Vetri

 Vetri Mel Vetri is a 1989 Indian Tamil-language masala film directed by M. Thyagarajan in his debut.
 The film stars Prabhu as a spoilt and aimless man who eventually becomes a boxer, and Seetha as his wife.
 It was released on 1 December 1989 and became an average success.

 Plot

 A spoilt, aimless man eventually becomes a boxer.

-Production

-Vetri Mel Vetri is the directorial debut of M. Thyagarajan.

 Soundtrack

 The soundtrack was composed by Vijay Anand.